-But is it actually true, when we really study it, that acquisition can strengthen D&I?
+But is it actually true, when we really study it, that acquisition can strengthen Diversity, Equity, and Inclusion (DEI)?
 In this article, we’re going to take a closer look at this possibility.

 During iQuantum’s time in existence, our representatives have witnessed firsthand the value of more diverse and inclusive corporate supply chains.
 Between our global management consultants, corporate acquisition executives and acquisition software entrepreneur advisors that have come and gone in the company, one thing was always agreed upon: diverse and inclusive supply chains are more competitive, possessing the ability to unlock innovation, provide access to new markets and deliver socioeconomic impact amongst local operating markets.

-So if there’s truth to the notion that procurement, or acquisition, can bolster D&I, in what ways does it do so?
+So if there’s truth to the notion that procurement, or acquisition, can bolster DEI, in what ways does it do so?

 Further, developing a workplace in 2022 and beyond that embraces and nurtures individuals of different races, ethnicities, genders, sexual orientations, religious beliefs and backgrounds can result in several business-related benefits across departments – including enhanced levels of innovation and better revenue performance.